Population Group Management✯

 In MY, you can access groups by clicking the Directory and Groups tabs at the top of the page.

 You will see a list of groups you manage.
 You can click on a group to view its members and properties.
 (In this example, the logged-in user manages 13 mailing lists.)
-Groups are divided into broad subcategories for better readability.
+Groups are divided into large subsections for better readability.

-To view an overview of all existing groups and mailing lists (not just the ones you manage), click the button !MY group categories.
+To view an overview of all groups and mailing lists (not just those you manage), click the button

 You will then be able to view groups by category (academics, research, staff, projects, etc.).